Amels LE188 yacht Volpini 2 delivered

 Volpini 2 is the first hybrid powered Limited Editions yacht — she features Amels' own hybrid switchboard and Amels waste heat recovery systems.
 The yard believes that this system could offer a €150,000 return on investment over a three year period.

-Amels is predicting a top speed of 15.5 knots and a transatlantic cruising range of 4,500 nautical miles when trimmed back to 13 knots, figures that will be put to the test on Volpini 2's upcoming sea trials.
+Volpini 2 has a top speed of 15.5 knots and a transatlantic cruising range of 4,500 nautical miles when trimmed back to 13 knots.

 Other superyacht projects currently under development at the Dutch yard include a 78 metre full custom project, which is due for delivery in 2021.